mtrudel/bandit/README.md

 Bandit is an HTTP server for Plug and WebSock apps.

 Bandit is written entirely in Elixir and is built atop [Thousand Island](https://github.com/mtrudel/thousand_island).
-It can serve HTTP/1.x and HTTP/2 clients over both HTTP and HTTPS.
+It can serve HTTP/1.x, HTTP/2 and WebSocket clients over both HTTP and HTTPS.
 It is written with correctness, clarity & performance as fundamental goals.
-It was introduced at [ElixirConf 2021](https://www.youtube.com/watch?v=ZLjWyanLHuk).

 In [recent performance
 tests](https://github.com/mtrudel/network_benchmark/blob/0b18a9b299b9619c38d2a70ab967831565121d65/benchmarks-09-2021.pdf),